Local Documents

 getLocal()

-by it's id.
-Returns a Promise which resolves the RxLocalDocument
+Find a RxLocalDocument by its id.
+Returns a Promise which resolves the RxLocalDocument or null if not exists.

 const localDoc = await myCollection.getLocal('foobar');